Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 # Training with Self-Play

 ML-Agents provides the functionality to train symmetric, adversarial games with [Self-Play](https://openai.com/blog/competitive-self-play/).
+A symmetric game is one in which opposing agents are *equal* in form and function.
+In reinforcement learning, this means both agents have the same observation and action spaces.
-With self-play, agents learn in adversarial games by competing against past versions of itself.
+With self-play, an agent learns in adversarial games by competing against past versions of itself.
 Competing against fixed, past versions of the agent's policy provides a more stable, stationary learning environment.
 This is compared to competing against its current self in every episode, which is a constantly changing opponent.